Written by

 The small ship cruise market is less regulated and less independently reviewed than the hotel and airline industries, and the gap between marketing claims and operational reality is wider than most travelers expect.
 An operator can describe their ship as “luxury,” their guides as “expert,” and their service as “world-class” without any of these terms having enforceable meaning.
 The traveler who books based on marketing language alone — without independent validation of the claims — is taking a risk that the advisor relationship is specifically designed to eliminate.

 Our vetting process is built on a simple principle: we recommend only what we would book for ourselves or our family members.
-This is not an aspiration — it is an operational standard that has guided every recommendation we have made for thirty years.
-Across that period, we have sailed many of the brands on our recommended list and know each line’s operational character firsthand.
-For the brands and individual vessels we have not personally sailed, the framework below is what allows us to assess them with confidence — through structured evaluation, current client feedback, and direct relationships with each operator’s senior team.
+This is not an aspiration — it is an operational standard backed by three decades of industry experience.
+Across that period, we have built direct knowledge of many of the brands on our recommended list and know each line’s operational character firsthand.
+For the brands and individual vessels where direct sailing experience is more limited, the framework below is what allows us to assess them with confidence — through structured evaluation, current client feedback, and direct relationships with each operator’s senior team.

 We evaluate: (1) maintenance condition, assessed through direct inspection and current crew feedback; (2) cabin sizing accuracy versus marketing claims; (3) common area quality and proportion relative to guest count; (4) mechanical reliability record for the past three seasons; (5) environmental systems (waste management, fuel handling, sewage treatment); (6) age and condition of expedition infrastructure (Zodiac fleet, kayaks, expedition tools); (7) communication systems and guest connectivity; (8) medical facility standard.